syncfusion-content/blazor-docs/blazor/image-editor/getting-started.md

 * [Getting Started with Syncfusion Blazor for server side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio)
 * [Getting Started with Syncfusion Blazor for server side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli)

-N> You can also explore our [Blazor ImageEditor example](https://blazor.syncfusion.com/demos/image-editor/default-functionalities?theme=bootstrap5) that shows you how to render and configure the ImageEditor.
+N> You can also explore our [Blazor Image Editor example](https://blazor.syncfusion.com/demos/image-editor/default-functionalities?theme=bootstrap5) that shows you how to render and configure the Image Editor.